-Select the Assign digital ports as 20 SIP Trunks with Media Proxies check box.
-Note:

-Once this parameter is enabled, all port-level reservations are disabled.
-For information about applying a SIP trunk profile, see Configuring SIP Trunk Profiles.
+5. Select the Assign digital ports as 20 SIP Trunks with Media Proxies check box.
+Note: After you enable this parameter, all port-level reservations are disabled.
+For information about applying a SIP trunk profile, see Configuring SIP Trunk Profiles on page 372.